Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

-with the nearest-neighbor couplings computed for the relaxed structure [$(J,K,\Gamma,\Gamma^\prime) =$ (-2.79, -5.96, +3.06, \mbox{-0.12 meV}; see Eq.~\eqref{eqn:zbond}], plus a third-neighbor Heisenberg coupling $J_3 = +0.8$\,meV, and an in-plane $g$-value of $g_{ab} = 2.3$.
-These fall into the range of reported values in the literature \cite{maksimov2020rethinking}.
+with the nearest-neighbor couplings computed for the relaxed structure, plus a third-neighbor Heisenberg coupling $J_3 = +0.8$\,meV, and an in-plane $g$-value of $g_{ab} = 2.3$.
+These values lie within the range reported in the literature \cite{maksimov2020rethinking}.
 For in-plane fields, this model has two phases [Fig.~\ref{fig:kxx_results}(a; inset)].
 For $B<B_c\approx 7$\,T, it is nominally in an antiferromagnetic zigzag phase; for $B>B_c$ it adopts an asymptotically polarized phase.
 No intermediate phase is found.

-Since ED does not allow a fine $q$-dependence, we approximate $\mathcal{A}_{q\nu}|_{q\approx 0} \approx \frac{1}{\sqrt{N}} \sum_{ij} (\mathbf{S}_i \cdot \mathbb{A}_{ij}^{\theta\nu} \cdot \mathbf{S}_j)|q|^{1/2}$ [cf.~eq'n~\eqref{eq:Aqnu_qapprox0}].
+Because ED does not resolve a fine $q$-dependence, we approximate $\mathcal{A}_{q\nu}|_{q\approx 0} \approx \frac{1}{\sqrt{N}} \sum_{ij} (\mathbf{S}_i \cdot \mathbb{A}_{ij}^{\theta\nu} \cdot \mathbf{S}_j)|q|^{1/2}$ [cf.~Eq.~\eqref{eq:Aqnu_qapprox0}].
 This corresponds to retaining the $q$-dependence of the spin-phonon coupling operators, but approximating the relevant low-$q$ bond correlations by their $q\to 0$ limits.
-With this approximation, the $q$-dependence of the phonon self-energy and Hall viscosity arises only from the spin-phonon couplings, which is relevant for considering the minimal requirements for a finite phonon THE.
-The computed ED bond correlations strictly correspond to zero temperature, but serve as an approximation for their low-temperature forms.
+Within this approximation, the $q$-dependence of the phonon self-energy and Hall viscosity arises solely from the spin-phonon couplings.
+The computed ED bond correlations strictly correspond to zero temperature but serve as a proxy for their low-temperature forms.

-At fixed low temperature, assuming spin-phonon coupling is the dominant scattering mechanism, the in-plane longitudinal phonon thermal conductivity $\kappa_{\alpha\alpha}^{\rm ph}$ in the long-wavelength limit follows \cite{supplemental}:
+At fixed low temperature, assuming spin-phonon coupling is the dominant scattering mechanism, the in-plane longitudinal phonon thermal conductivity $\kappa_{\alpha\alpha}^{\rm ph}$ in the long-wavelength limit follows (Supplementary Note 5):

-where $(\hat{q}\cdot\hat{\alpha})$ indicates the projection of the momentum on the transport direction, and $\tau_\nu^\theta$ is the band-dependent relative phonon lifetime, given by:
+where $(\hat{q}\cdot\hat{\alpha})$ denotes the projection of the momentum onto the transport direction, and $\tau_\nu^\theta$ is the band-dependent relative phonon lifetime, given by: